PMMon/PersuasiveFurhat/README.md

-# Risks of conversational robots as moral agents influencing humans towards unethical behaviours
+# Risks of Conversational Robots as Moral Agents Influencing Humans towards Unethical Behaviours

+This is the code for the project report:

+J. Almeida, M. Fraile, P. Mondorf and V. Sanchez: [Risks of Conversational Robots as Moral Agents Influencing Humans towards Unethical Behaviours](ProjectReport.pdf), Project Report, Division of Robotics, Perception and Learning, KTH Royal Institute of Technology, 2022.

 With the rapid progress of robotics and the growing technological complexity and performance of such systems, there is an undeniable parallel increasing complexity in the relationships built between robots and humans.
-Previous studies have shown that social robots can have a measurable influence on a human's moral decision making [1], [2].
+Previous studies have shown that social robots can have a measurable influence on a human's moral decision making [[1]](#1), [[2]](#2).
 Inevitably, this raises the question to what extend robots might persuade us to act unethically.
 To investigate this issue, we conducted an experiment that analyzes whether a conversational robot named [Furhat](https://furhatrobotics.com/) can successfully persuade participants to act unethically.
 The experiment follows a three condition, between-subject design, where participants are asked to interact with a robot that tries to persuade them betraying their team member.

 ## Experimental Design